Bahrain–Qatar relations: Economic relations

 To improve economic relations and bilateral trade, the two established a joint economic council in 1972.

 It was reported that in 2005, Bahrain was denied the rights to extend an existing Qatari gas pipeline to the kingdom, despite their proposal to purchase gas from Qatar at market prices.
 The main reason for the refusal was political enmity resulting from the earlier territorial disputes between the two countries.

 Bahrain is one of the top sources of tourists to Qatar.
 In 2024, Bahraini tourists constituted the third-largest group of tourists to Qatar at 171,000 visitors, being surpassed only by visitors from Saudi Arabia and India.

 Qatar–Bahrain Causeway

 Following the establishment of a joint economic council in 1972, Qatar suggested constructing a causeway between the two countries, which would be bankrolled by the Qatari government, to facilitate travel.
 However, this was rejected by Bahrain due to its several territorial disputes with Qatar.

 The Qatar–Bahrain Causeway was reportedly approved for construction on 28 February 2005, to link Bahrain near Manama to northwest Qatar near Zubarah as the longest fixed link in the world.

 Since its announcement, it has faced numerous delays.
 The Bahrain-Qatari Follow-up Committee held its fourth meeting on the matter in Manama in February 2024, where it was agreed that the board of directors would be restructured.

 Political disputes

+1987 charge of espionage

+In 1987, the Bahraini government alleged that Qatar recruited a Bahraini national with military connections for espionage purposes.
+The accused man was promptly arrested and sentenced to 10 years imprisonment, but was released in 1993.

+1988 charges of espionage

+In 1988, the Bahraini leadership announced that it had arrested two members of the Ministry of Interior who were accused of colluding with the Qatari government.
+The accused were convicted of sharing confidential military information with Qatari operatives and were sentenced to five years each.